98bao/Garsington/readme.md

 Hi, this is the prototype that I built using Unity.
 Hope you enjoy it!
 It was inspired by a render of "rehearsal room 1" that has been shared with my group by our contact.

+### Requirements:
+I only tested the application on a Windows PC, it should however work fine on Mac and Linux.

 ### How to run:
 1. Download the folder and unzip it
 2. Launch garsington.exe